uabrc/researcher_facing_readthedocs/source/openstack/network_setup_basic.rst

    c.
 At least one other entry must be in the table.
 See :ref:`Creating a Network`.

    .. figure:: ./images/networks_004.png
       :alt: Image showing the OpenStack Networks page.
 There are two entries in the table.
 One is the default, persistent uab-campus network.
-The other is my_network created previously.
+The other is my_network.

 3. Under the "Actions" column, select the drop-down triangle button in the row corresponding to the network you want to add a subnet to.

    .. figure:: ./images/subnet_002.png
       :alt: Image Showing the drop-down box under the Actions column in the my-network row of the Networks table.
 The drop-down box has been clicked, revealing two options.
-One of the options is Create Subnet.
+The selected option is Create Subnet.

 4. Click "Create Subnet" in the drop-down to open a dialog box.
 5. Fill out the dialog box.